MD Physician Council

 Improving our products and services

-Members meet on a quarterly basis to discuss MD’s products and service offerings, key initiatives and trends and issues affecting Canada’s physicians.
+Members meet three times a year to to discuss MD’s products and service offerings, key initiatives and trends and issues affecting Canada’s physicians.

 Increased opportunities